-- The competition area is completely in one zone; therefore, the zone reference may be omitted. - Easting and Northing entered as 4 by 4-digit - In the case of entering an approved goal or target number as provided on a TDS or other briefing method, in n which case the Northing cell will be left blank. - 6-7 format: this complies with the standard UTM grid format.
-First six digits easting and second, seven digits northing. (e.g. 399000-3590000 alternatively 0399000-3590000) - 4-4 format: this format uses two times four-digits.
-First four digits easting and the second four digits northing.
-(E.g. 9900-9000), leaving out the 1m digit. - A target list number according to the list provided for the competition at hand.
+Using the BalloonLive App: Easting and Northing entered as 4 by 4-digit. unless entering a 3-digit goal or 4-digit target reference number in which case the Northing cell will be left blank.
+4-4 format uses two times four digits.
+First four digits easting and the second four digits northing. (e.g. 4568 / 0207), leaving out the 1m digit.